Should I get insurance?

 A full essential packing list is provided on this website.
 Check our Bushwalking Essential Gear page.

 If you don’t want to take one or more of the 24 essentials items in the “Bushwalking Essential Gear”, please contact us.

 What will the temperature be?

-The dry season is hot during the day with temperature range around 35°c.
+The dry season is hot during the day with temperatures around 35°c.

-The temperature amplitude can be huge inland with night temperature going under 10°c
+The temperature amplitude can be huge inland with night temperatures going under 10°c

-It is best not to look on weather sites the conditions they forecast can be quite different to those experienced in the remote areas we travel.
+It is best not to look on weather sites in advance as the conditions they forecast can be quite different to those experienced in the remote areas we travel.

 The wet season is hot and humid.
 You will not need a sleeping bag but you have to be ready for wet days.

 I always carry a personal locator beacon (PLB) AND a sat phone.

 Most minor injuries can be treated on the track, but if something serious was to arise, we can call for evacuation.